In the tabbed table below, you will find:

 Biochemistry and cell biology of signaling in early animal development.

-Bioinformatic, genomic and proteomic approaches to pathogenesis of spirochetes.
+Bioinformatic, genomic and proteomic approaches to studying the pathogenic mechanisms of spirochetes.

 Structural biology of protein-carbohydrate recognition; x-ray crystallography and scientific visualisation.